 The European cows Ornua uses for Kerrygold butter are fed a diet of rich, fertile Irish pasture grass.
 The year-round temperate weather and moisture-bearing southwest winds create the perfect climate for rolling, green pastures with lush grass.
 Although it can't be said Kerrygold is 100% non-GMO, these happy Kerrygold cows graze on this amazing grass, producing rich, sweet milk.
 The great flavor of the milk translates into a golden yellow butter that's some of the best real butter around.

 Just like grass-fed beef is known for being more nutrient-rich than grain-fed beef, you'll find the same distinction in grass-fed dairy.
-In addition to its richer flavor, grass-fed butter has more Omega-3 fatty acids than the competition and their conjugated lineoleic acids (CLA) are known for reducing inflammation.
+In addition to its richer flavor, grass-fed butter has more Omega-3 fatty acids than the competition and their conjugated lineoleic acids (CLA) are known for reducing inflammation and promoting wellness.

 Kerrygold only buys cream from cows never treated with antibiotics or growth hormones.
 They even take it one step further and look for cows grazing on pesticide-free grasses, as these chemicals affect the quality of the cream.
 These happy cows spend 300 days a year, soaking in the sun as they graze on nutrient-rich grass.

 Growth hormones increase milk production in cattle, which is great for milk producers, but not great for the cows themselves.
 Supporting a dairy like Kerrygold also supports farmers trying to increase animal husbandry on their farms.

 On to the really important stuff: the baking!
 Kerrygold butter has a lower water content than other types of butter, and this means one very important thing when it comes to baking: flakiness.
 There is less water to react with the flour, causing pie crusts and biscuits to turn out extra flakey.
 Whether you're sticking to unsalted butter or salted butter, you can't go wrong.